aliqasemzadeh/PriceToday/README.md

 ## Why open source and free scripts?
-This script is free and work with crypto marketplace api.(E.g. CodinGecko and ...)
+This script is free and work with crypto marketplace api.(E.g. CodinGecko and ...) and you can easily customize it.

 ### Send Text Message
 All Text Message (SMS) are pre-paid services then we get charge here.